cs1302uga/cs1302-ce13/README.md

       ```
       $ git checkout IDNUM -b restart
       ```

-   1. View the output of a condensed, graphical version of the Git log.
-      In your notes, describe the graph displayed by the log.

-   1. Confirm that you traveled through time by inspecting the contents of the `.java` files.
+   1. Confirm that you traveled through time by inspecting the contents of the `Driver.java` file.
+The original bug should now be present in your code.
 In your notes, mark today's date as the day that you became a time traveler!

 1. Now let's create a generic version of the `ObjectContainer` class called `cs1302.ce13.Container` with a type parameter called `T`.
 Before you write the code,